fencl/whale/README.md

 `WHALE_DISABLE_COLOR_TRANSFORM`
 `WHALE_DISABLE_SUBTRACT_GREEN_TRANSFORM`
 `WHALE_DISABLE_INDEX_TRANSFORM`

+## Zig
+Repository contains `whale.zig` file which contains whale decoder rewritten in Zig.
+This version works more-less the same as the C version, just more Zig-ified.
+See comments in the source code.

+The code is currently compatible with __0.11-dev__ version of the Zig compiler.
+Let's see how long it is going to take before some breaking change comes.

 ## Remarks
 This library has no error codes, asserts or any runtime checks whatsoever.
 The input stream has to be correct otherwise your program will output garbage or more likely crash.